reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 144. [Restricted user is able to delete filter sets of admin users in https://infrastructure.newrelic.com/accounts/{{ACC#}}/settings/filterSets](https://hackerone.com/reports/202501) to New Relic - 3 upvotes, $250
 145. [Ability to buy PRO subscriptions by arbitrary reduced prices](https://hackerone.com/reports/783688) to New Relic - 3 upvotes, $203
 146. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
-147. [Login CSRF vulnerability](https://hackerone.com/reports/156992) to New Relic - 3 upvotes, $0
+147. [No CSRF validation on Account Monitors in Synthetics Block](https://hackerone.com/reports/140275) to New Relic - 3 upvotes, $0
-148. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
+148. [Login CSRF vulnerability](https://hackerone.com/reports/156992) to New Relic - 3 upvotes, $0
-149. [Unsafe HTML in reset password email    and Account verification in email  is missing in Sign up](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
+149. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
-150. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
+150. [Unsafe HTML in reset password email    and Account verification in email  is missing in Sign up](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
-151. [HOST HEADER INJECTION in rpm.newrelic.com ](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
+151. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
-152. [Open redirection ](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
+152. [HOST HEADER INJECTION in rpm.newrelic.com ](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
-153. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
+153. [Open redirection ](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
-154. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
+154. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
-155. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
+155. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
-156. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
+156. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
-157. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
+157. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
-158. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
+158. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
-159. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
+159. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
-160. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
+160. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
-161. [Verification Link not expiring leading to Account Takeover.](https://hackerone.com/reports/1250631) to New Relic - 3 upvotes, $0
+161. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
-162. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
+162. [Verification Link not expiring leading to Account Takeover.](https://hackerone.com/reports/1250631) to New Relic - 3 upvotes, $0
-163. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
+163. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
-164. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
+164. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
-165. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
+165. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
-166. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
+166. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
-167. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
+167. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
-168. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
+168. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
-169. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 2 upvotes, $0
+169. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
-170. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
+170. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 2 upvotes, $0
-171. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
+171. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
-172. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
+172. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
-173. [No CSRF validation on Account Monitors in Synthetics Block](https://hackerone.com/reports/140275) to New Relic - 2 upvotes, $0
+173. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
 174. [newrelic.com vulnerable to clickjacking !](https://hackerone.com/reports/123126) to New Relic - 2 upvotes, $0
 175. [no email confirmation on signup](https://hackerone.com/reports/123127) to New Relic - 2 upvotes, $0
 176. [All the active session should destroy when user change his password](https://hackerone.com/reports/123183) to New Relic - 2 upvotes, $0